Daphni Monastery: Mosaics

-Christ is wearing a purple robe and a blue mantle, he is the King of Kings and shows strength, austerity and power.
+Christ is wearing a purple robe and a blue mantle.
+He is the King of Kings and shows strength, austerity, and power.
 The artist created a bold and realistic drawing, executed with very simple means.
 The eyebrows are shown with a strong arch to accentuate the vertical lines and the long nose that intersects with the horizontal lines of the halo to create a symbolic cross.
 Several studies have been conducted in an attempt to determine whether significant changes have been made during restorations to the appearance of the Christ Pantocrator mosaic, but there is general agreement that changes have not been significant.
 Christ is surrounded by sixteen Prophets at the base of the dome, between the windows that illuminate Christ as the dominant figure in the church.
 The prophets are wearing ancient garments and hold a parchment containing text proclaiming the glory of Christ or the Second Coming.

-On the pendentives there are four scenes from the life of Christ.
-The Crucifixion scene shows three figures: Christ on the cross, with Mary and Saint John are at the foot of the cross, one on each side.
+On the pendentives, there are four scenes from the life of Christ.
+The Crucifixion scene depicts three figures: Christ on the cross, with Mary and St. John at the foot of the cross, one on each side.
 The figures are arranged in the shape of a triangle against the empty golden background.
 Each figure is separate and unified with the other figures.
 This balanced arrangement is similar to the way Greek sculptors placed their figures in the pediments of temples.
 The figure of St. John is depicted in a bending position, with his weight on one leg – a pose used by Greek sculptors.
 The body of Christ is depicted in a classic, athletic style, but unlike Greek sculpture, the anatomy is not true to life.
-The faces of Saint John and the Madonna have the flatness and heavy lines of the Byzantine style, but they express the calm of Greek statues.
+The faces of St. John and the Madonna have the flatness and heavy lines of the Byzantine style, but they express the calm of Greek statues.